bibekaryal86/pets-all-in-one/README.md

 Instead of separate apps for database, business, authenticate, gateway and ui layers, the separate logic are placed in different modules - database, service, ui, and a common module for model/pojos.
 There is no need for gateway and authenticate layers which are handled within this single app.

-THe app does not have Spring Boot starter, so the generated war does not have embedded container.
+The app does not have Spring Boot starter, so the generated war does not have embedded container.
 Hence the app needs to be loaded to outside container (Tomcat/Jetty) to run.

-To run the app, first create WAR file:
-* For WAR file to upload to Google Cloud Project, use `mvn clean package`
-* For WAR file to upload to AWS Elastic Beanstalk or docker or locally, use `mvn clean package -P development`.
-This excludes GCP related dependencies.

 When running the app, we need to supply the following environment variables to the container:
 * Active Profile: